 - We do not offer guided trail rides.

-- $80 per student per lesson (tack/horses provided)
+- $95 per student per private/semi-private lessons - 1 hour lesson

-- $55 per student per lesson for boarders
+- $115 per student per private/semi-private lessons - 1 hour lesson

 - No cancellation fee for canceling when sick for lessons!